Christmas 2011 Nigeria attacks

 A series of attacks occurred during Christmas Day church services in northern Nigeria on 25 December 2011.
 There were bomb blasts and shootings at churches in Madalla, Jos, Gadaka, and Damaturu.
 A total of 41 people were reported dead.

-Boko Haram, a Muslim sect in Nigeria, later claimed responsibility for the attacks.
+Boko Haram, a Muslim jihadist group in Nigeria, later claimed responsibility for the attacks.

 Bombings

 Madalla

 At least 37 people died and 57 others were injured in an attack at St. Theresa Catholic Church in Madalla, a satellite town of Abuja located 40 km from the city center.
 A local coordinator with the National Emergency Management Agency (NEMA) confirmed the death toll.

 NEMA spokesperson Yushau Shuaibu said that the Madalla bombing occurred on the street outside the church.
 He added that the church, which can hold 1,000 people, was badly affected by the blast.
 Witnesses said that the windows of nearby houses were shattered by the explosion.
 Officials at the local hospital said that the condition of many injured people was serious.
 Slaku Luguard, a NEMA coordinator, said that rescue workers found at least 25 bodies and officials were tallying the wounded in various hospitals.
 NEMA acknowledged that it did not have enough ambulances to help the wounded.
 Luguard also said that an angry crowd, which gathered at the blast site, blocked emergency workers from getting inside: "We're trying to calm the situation.
 There are some angry people around trying to cause problems," he said.